leandrodzp/marvik_test/README.md

 ## Description

-This implements an API with an only enpoint in `/date` route accepting a `verbose` param and returning the actual date with format depending on `verbose` value.
+This implements an API with an only enpoint in `/date` route accepting a `verbose` param **in the request body** and returning the actual date with format depending on `verbose` value.

 - If `verbose` is false or missing the format will be `aaaa-mm-dd hh:ii:ss`.